reoccurcat/discord2groupme/README.md

 3. Edit config.json with...

 - discord_token: The token of your discord bot
 - discord_id: your discord ID, so your own sent messages on discord don't get posted back to the groupme chat.
+If you actually want your messages to get repeated back, put in 0.
 - discord_channel_id: the discord channel id you want the discord bot to listen on, which should be the same as the webhook you're posting to.
 - discord_webhook_url: the URL of your discord webhook.
 - groupme_user_id & allow_all: set allow_all to true if you want any user in a GroupMe chat to talk to discord users, otherwise put in your GroupMe ID in the groupme_user_id field.
 If you don't know your user ID, leave it blank and keep going.
 Step 6 will tell you how to find it.